return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     property tracking for this CRTC

 state

-    current atomic state for this CRTC
+    Current atomic state for this CRTC.

+commit_list

+    List of \ :c:type:`struct drm_crtc_commit <drm_crtc_commit>`\  structures tracking pending commits.
+    Protected by \ ``commit_lock``\ .
+This list doesn't hold its own full reference, but burrows it from the ongoing commit.
+Commit entries must be removed from this list once the commit is fully completed, but before it's correspoding \ :c:type:`struct drm_atomic_state <drm_atomic_state>`\  gets destroyed.

+commit_lock

+    Spinlock to protect \ ``commit_list``\ .

 acquire_ctx

-    per-CRTC implicit acquire context used by atomic drivers for legacy IOCTLs
+    Per-CRTC implicit acquire context used by atomic drivers for legacy IOCTLs, so that atomic drivers can get at the locking acquire context.

 .. _`drm_crtc.description`: